turingschool/lesson_plans/ruby_02-web_applications_with_ruby/intro_to_active_record_in_sinatra.markdown

 ## Lecture

 We'll use this [ActiveRecord Skeleton Repo](https://github.com/rwarbelow/active-record-sinatra) for today's lesson.

-Run `bundle install`.
+Fork it, clone it, and run `bundle install`.

 ### Inspecting the Setup